-The legislature requires the State Board of Education to develop a statewide accountability system.
+The legislature requires the State Board of Education to develop a statewide accountability system that will help improve academic performance among all students in the state.
 Part of that requirement is to identify schools and districts for recognition and for receiving additional state support.
 To meet this requirement, the Board is developing an accountability index to sort schools and districts into different "tiers" based on multiple factors.
-The Board hired Pete Bylsma, an independent consultant, to work with a set of advisors to develop the proposed index for Board review and to identify data that could be used that would help identify "Priority" schools and districts in most need.
+Various stakeholders and advisors have provided input and feedback about the proposed index and the data that can be used to help identify "Priority" schools and districts in most need.
 (Mass Insight is designing a system to support the schools and districts in most need, and this system will be aligned with the system of support that OSPI offers.)
 This document provides the initial recommendations for the index and information about identifying Priority schools and districts.
-The Board plans to present a proposal to the 2009 Legislature.